Unlabeled sample compression schemes and corner peelings for ample and maximum classes: Introduction

-A {\em corner} in an ample class $C$ is any concept $c\!\in\!
-C$ such that $C\setminus\{c\}$ is also ample (equivalently, $c$ is a corner if it belongs to a unique maximal cube of $C$).
-A sequence of corner removals leading to a single vertex is called a {\it corner peeling}; corner peeling is a strong version of {\em collapsibility}.
-Wiedemann \cite{Wi} and independently Chepoi (unpublished, 1996) asked whether every ample class has a corner.
-The machine learning community studied this question independently in the context of {\it sample compression schemes} for maximum classes.
-Kuzmin and Warmuth \cite{KuWa} showed in 2007 that corner peelings lead to optimal {\it sample compression} (see below) and conjectured that every maximum class has a corner.
+A \emph{corner} in an ample class $C$ is any concept $c \in C$ that belongs to a unique maximal cube of $C$ (equivalently, $c$ is a corner if $C\setminus\{c\}$ is also ample, see Lemma~\ref{ample_bis}).
+A sequence of corner removals leading to a single concept is called a \emph{corner peeling}; corner peeling is a strong version of \emph{collapsibility}.
+Wiedemann~\cite{Wiedemann} and independently Chepoi (unpublished, 1996) asked whether every ample class has a corner.
+The machine learning community studied this question independently in the context of \emph{sample compression schemes} for maximum classes: Rubinstein and Rubinstein~\cite{RuRu} showed that corner peelings lead to optimal \emph{unlabeled sample compression schemes (USCS)}.

-In {\bf Theorem~\ref{thm:no_corner_bis}} we refute this conjecture.
+In Theorem~\ref{thm:no_corner_bis} we refute this conjecture.
 The crux of the proof is an equivalence between corner peelings and partial shellings of the cross-polytope.
 This equivalence translates the question whether corners always exist to the question whether partial shellings can always be extended.
-The latter was an open question in Ziegler's book on polytopes~\cite{Zi}, and was resolved in Tracy Hall's PhD thesis where she presented an interesting counterexample~\cite{Hall}.
+The latter was an open question in Ziegler's book on polytopes~\cite{Zi}, and was resolved in Tracy Hall's PhD thesis~\cite{Hall} where an interesting counterexample is presented.
 The ample class resulting from Hall's construction yields a maximum class without corners.

-\subsubsection{Sample compression.}
+\subsubsection{Sample Compression.}

 Sample compression is a powerful technique to derive generalization bounds in statistical learning.
 Littlestone and Warmuth~\cite{LiWa} introduced it and asked if every class of VC-dimension $d<\infty$ has a sample compression scheme of a finite size.
-This question was later relaxed by Floyd and Warmuth~\cite{FlWa,Wa} to \emph{whether a sample compression schemes of size~$O(d)$ exists}.
-The first question was recently resolved by~\cite{MoYe} who exhibited an $\exp(d)$ sample compression.
-The second question however remains one of the oldest open problems in machine learning (for more background we refer the reader to~\cite{MoWa} and the books \cite{ShaBen,Wig}).
+This question was later relaxed by Floyd and Warmuth~\cite{FlWa,Wa} to \emph{whether a sample compression scheme of size~$O(d)$ exists}.
+The first question was recently resolved by~\cite{MoYe} who exhibited an $\exp(d)$ sample compression scheme.
+The second question however remains one of the oldest open problems in machine learning (for more background we refer the reader to~\cite{MoWa} and the books~\cite{ShaBen,Wig}).